edde-framework/edde/docs/features.md

 A little story in short: there was a new ORM for 5th generation of Edde which was... ripped of before release as there was major conceptual flaw.
 More [here](/components/orm).

+## No ORM

+Common framework are trying to be extremely cool with theirs ORMs which are the best over the globe.
+But if you ever built an application, there was usually just one database engine.
+So why not to use it's native language which **everybody** knows?
+Do you know SQL?
+Yes?
+And what about Edde proprietary ORM?
+Nope.
+That's the reason, why there is just a thin layer over a database connection providing just [necessary features](/components/storage) to get and save data.